migalabs/armiarma/README.md

 | Grafana | `3000` | user=`admin` & password=`admin` |

-To spawn up the entire set-up, just run the following command in the root directory
+To spawn up the entire set-up, make a copy of the `.env_template` to configure it at your wish, and just run the following command in the root directory

 ```
 # Call docker-compose in the root of the repository, and that's all
-docker-compose up
+docker-compose up --env-file <.env-copy-path>
 ```
 Docker-compose will generate the Docker images for you and will run the crawler and its requirements in your machine.
 Please note that, by running the tool through the `docker-compose --env-file <.env-file-name> up` command.